Content Strategy

 • Deliverables: Slide deck, website copy

-• Next steps: The client was aligned with the recommendations and has modified the site.
+• Next steps: The client was aligned with the recommendations.

 Client: Medical malpractice insurance company